massimo-zaniboni/asterisell-v5/doc/manual/topics/configuration/bundle-rate-specification-language.md

     calls of a month, and rate normally other calls;
   - rate the first 60 minutes of mobile calls of a month, using a discounted cost;

+Bundle-rates specification can be complex.
+So you can ask for help to Asterisell assistance.
+This documentation will be improved according.

+A bundle-rate has effect in a time-frame.
+For example there can be monthly bundles, weekly bundles, and so on.

+At the end of each bundle time-frame, the bundle-rate status is
+reset: limits are set to their initial values.

+A bundle-rate rate calls in two ways:

+  - rating the calls that are part of the bundle, with the rate associated to the bundle-rate
+  - generating the service-cdrs at the beginning of the bundle-rate timeframe

 Up to date, bundle-rates can be used only for specifying the income of a call, not the vendor cost.